 About the blog

 Created in 2014 as a diary of my clumsy navigation through the ever-glamourous and trendy London health and fitness scene as a starry-eyed first year undergraduate, I soon discovered a flair for creating ‘delicious and nutritious’ recipes and, like many others during the wellness blogger boom, I took to documenting them in my own personal quarters online (my bowls of porridge still get more likes than my face).
 However, whilst studying my undergraduate degree in Linguistics at King’s College London, I grew more conscious of and concerned by the largely negative and moralistic language tied to our eating habits, particularly in the health and wellness industry.
 ‘Guilty pleasures,’ ‘cheat meals,’ ‘clean, pure and free from nasties.’
-I saw how the hideous connotations tied to these words might foster a deeply disordered relationship with food – it’s no wonder that 2/3 of women are on a diet most of the time when we’ve got so many sins to purge!
+I saw how the hideous connotations tied to these words might foster a deeply disordered relationship with food – no wonder that 2/3 of women are on a diet most of the time when fuelling our daily existence is considered such a sin!
 And so began my quest to reconnect health with indulgence and help others understand that doing the things that bring you joy, that nourish your body and feed your soul without stress or anxiety is what truly allows you to live well.

-Since completing my first degree in 2016, I have written and contributed to various publications and online platforms such as Women’s Health UK, BBC Good Food, and The Nourishment Network, and was Digital Editor, lead content writer, programme manager and speaker at Balance Festival 2017, London’s leading no-nonsense health and wellness event.
+Since completing my first degree in 2016, I have written and contributed to various publications and online platforms such as Women’s Health UK, BBC Good Food, Hip and Healthy and The Nourishment Network, and was Digital Editor, lead content writer, programme manager and speaker at Balance Festival 2017.
 Additionally, I work with several health and food brands to drive awareness and spark real, experience-led discussions about innovations in health and wellness.
 From September 2017, I will be undertaking an MSc degree in Medical Humanities at King’s College London, in order to help create more balanced, inclusive and accessible conversations about health.